Opinion: Ten years on, Lena Dunham’s Girls is still a masterpiece

 But, beyond the characters and Dunham’s divisiveness off-camera, there’s no denying that Girls was a masterpiece, full of never-before-seen storylines and concepts.
 To name just a few, there’s the standalone episode where Hannah spends the day with an older man after flytipping; Shosh’s personal journey in Tokyo; the dance routine at the beach house; then, of course, the excruciating scene at the interactive play, in which Hannah discovers Jessa and Adam’s affair.

-Despite the episodes being just 20 minutes long (or thereabouts), they manage to cover a breadth of topics and emotions; from abortion rights and gentrification, to sexual health and the unemployment crisis.
+Despite the episodes being just 20 minutes long (or thereabouts), they manage to cover a breadth of topics and emotions, from abortion rights and gentrification, sexual health and the unemployment crisis.
 And while it may seem as though these things have been rehashed many times since, Girls truly was one of the first shows on a mainstream channel to tap into that discourse.

 Love it or hate it, there’s something uniquely special about the show – something that is still intact a decade on.
 It is witty, smart and has the ability to make you sob and belly laugh in equal measure.
 And, well, if that hasn’t convinced you: it also brought us the insanely talented Adam Driver.